With Notezilla, you can stick notes to documents, websites, folders, programs or any other window.

 This article will specifically talk about sticking notes to web pages.

-You would have normally heard and seen people using sticky notes on their desktop to organize their tasks better.
-This is very useful to keep track of things.
-You would have also seen them make notes for certain websites they frequently visit like shopping websites, bank website etc. But you would never have seen them pinning notes to websites to access the sticky note too along with the webpage.
+You would have frequently heard and seen people using sticky notes on their desktop to organize their tasks better.
+This practice is beneficial to keep track of things.
+You would have also seen them make notes for certain websites they frequently visit like shopping websites, bank websites, etc. But you would never have seen them pinning notes to sites to access the sticky note too along with the webpage.

 How would you do that?
 Simple, using the Notezilla sticky notes app for Windows & Phones (Android, iOS, iPhone, iPad, Windows Phone etc.).

 Watch a short video that shows how you can do this:

 The shortest way to pin a sticky note to any window (website, doc, folder, program, etc.) is to press Ctrl+Shift+W from within the sticky note.
 The note will stick immediately to the active window.

 To stick a note to a particular website:

 - Open a website.
 Let’s take amazon.com as an example: